rybafish/rybafish.github.io/config.md

         '#9acd32', '#afeeee', '#7fffd4', '#ffdead', '#2f4f4f', '#556b2f', '#a0522d', '#483d8b']
 ```

-Changes default colours to semi-random list of colors.
+The feature changes default colours to semi-random list of colors.
 Potentially useful to distinguish same KPI for different nodes in scale-out env.
+When this option is enabled colours will be extracted one by one from the list in this order.
+In order to have consistent colours for the same KPIs you will need to enable KPIs in the same order.